Digicreon/Dispak/README.md

 ### 3.9 Configuration file

-In a git repository, you can create a `dispak.conf` or `etc/dispak.conf` file.
+In a git repository, you can create an `etc/dispak.conf` file.
 Look at the [`dispak-example.conf`](https://github.com/Amaury/Dispak/blob/main/dispak-example.conf) example file in the Dispak source repository.

 There is three kind of configuration variables:
 - Single values.
 The variable is waiting for a single value or file path.